StrRamsRobotics/team-manual/README.md

 There are a few things you need to install on your computer before you can contribute/build.
 It is possible to create and edit `.rst` files from the GitHub repository in the browser, but it will not actually build the documentation, someone else will have to do it for you.
 Not such a bad thing if you give someone the heads-up.

 ## Clone the Repository
+First you need to [install Git](https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/).

+Once you have it installed, open up a terminal and navigate to a folder where you want to download the repository.

 In the terminal, clone this repo:
 ```sh
 $ git clone https://github.com/StrRamsRobotics/team-manual.git